-The mapping uncertainty of the inventory was evaluated by comparing results among different mappers and considering potential delineation errors.
+410 The mapping uncertainty of the inventory was evaluated by comparing results among different mappers and considering potential delineation errors.
 The area of each rock glacier polygon comes with an uncertainty estimate based on multi-analyst mapping trials.
-Individual rock glacier area uncertainty was found to range from as low as $\sim 0.001 \text{ km}^2$ for small, clearly defined

-635 features to up to $\sim 0.3 \text{ km}^2$ for very large or diffuse features, with a mean uncertainty of $\sim 0.06 \text{ km}^2$ (see Fig. S1 in the [Supplement](#)).
+Individual rock glacier area uncertainty was found to range from as low as $\sim 0.001 \text{ km}^2$ for small, clearly defined features to up to $\sim 0.3 \text{ km}^2$ for very large or diffuse features, with a mean uncertainty of $\sim 0.06 \text{ km}^2$ (see Fig. S1 in the Supplement).
 This translates to an overall relative uncertainty of about 18 % in area on average.
-[Notably, this level of uncertainty is low for a manual inventory of this scale, which, together with the high inter-mapper agreement confirmed by the Bland-Altman analysis and ICC scores, indicates the robustness of our methodological protocol](#) Notably, this level of uncertainty is lower than values reported in some other manual rock glacier inventories (e.g., those compiled over larger regions or by less experienced mappers, see Brardinoni et al., 2019), indicating the robustness of this methods.
+Notably, this level of 415 uncertainty is low for a manual inventory of this scale, which, together with the high inter-mapper agreement confirmed by the Bland-Altman analysis and ICC scores, indicates the robustness of our methodological protocol.

-640 To further quantify consistency, a Bland-Altman analysis was performed (see Fig. S1 in the [Supplement](#)) on a subset of rock glaciers independently mapped by five different team members.
-The results showed very high agreement: the mean difference (bias) in mapped area between operators was close to zero (dashed red line in Fig. S1), and the 95 % limits of agreement ( $\pm 1.96 \text{ SD}$ , dashed gray lines) were within acceptable ranges, even for the largest rock glaciers.
-For example, the average discrepancy 645 in calculated mean elevation for a rock glacier between mappers was on the order of 10 m (0.2 %), and for mean slope it was $\sim 1.5^\circ$ (4 % variance).
+To further quantify consistency, a Bland-Altman analysis was performed on a subset of rock glaciers independently mapped by five different team members.
+The results showed very high agreement: the mean difference (bias) in mapped area between operators was close to zero (dashed red line in Fig. S1), and the 95 % limits of agreement ($\pm 1.96 \text{ SD}$, dashed grey lines) were 420 within acceptable ranges, even for the largest rock glaciers.
+For example, the average discrepancy in calculated mean elevation for a rock glacier between mappers was on the order of 10 m (0.2 %), and for mean slope it was $\sim 1.5^\circ$ (4 % variance).
 The Intraclass Correlation Coefficients (ICC) for key attributes (area, elevation, slope) all exceeded 0.95, which confirms excellent consistency among mappers.
 A slight heteroscedastic trend was observed: larger rock glaciers showed proportionally a bit more variance in area mapped (as noted by a conical distribution in Fig. S1), but the effect is minor.

-650 Overall, this uncertainty analysis gives confidence that errors in mapping are small relative to the size of landforms, and that our inventory is reproducible.
+425 Overall, this uncertainty analysis gives confidence that errors in mapping are small relative to the size of landforms, and that our inventory is reproducible.
 The careful quality control (Section 4.1.3) further reduced uncertainty by removing or correcting dubious polygons.
 Some degree of subjectivity is inevitable in manual digitizing, but by documenting these uncertainties, transparency is achieved.
-Future work could apply semi-automated mapping or higher-resolution data to further reduce uncertainty, but for a national-scale manual inventory, an $\sim 18 \%$ area uncertainty is within acceptable bounds and substantially 655 improves upon previous knowledge, where uncertainties were effectively 100 % in unmapped regions.
+Future work could apply semi-automated mapping or higher-resolution data to further reduce uncertainty, but for a national-scale manual inventory, an $\sim 18\%$ area uncertainty is within acceptable bounds and substantially 430 improves upon previous knowledge, where uncertainties were effectively 100 % in unmapped regions.